-4.3 Incorporation in the LABOCA optics
+4.3 Incorporation in the optics of LABOCA

-LABOCA is located in the Cassegrain cabin of the APEX telescope and the optical coupling to the telescope is provided by a series of 5 metal mirrors and a lens (see Siringo et al. 2009[3] for the description of the optics.)
-The polarimeter was included in the design of the optics from the beginning, The polarization modulator, therefore, was incorporated simply by replacing one plane mirror (M6, see Fig.4) with the RHWP.
+LABOCA is located in the Cassegrain cabin of the APEX telescope and the optical coupling to the telescope is provided by a series of 5 metal mirrors and a lens (see Siringo et al. 2009^[3]] for the description of the optics.)
+The polarimeter was included in the design of the optics from the beginning, The polarization modulator has been incorporated simply by replacing one plane mirror (M6, see Fig.4) with the RHWP.
 The paddle used for the hot calibration was replaced by the filter wheel.
 No other modifications were required.